Failsafe boot option

 Updated by Jim Klimov over 6 years ago

 A "Firefly" minimal installation image was created by Alex Eremin (alhazred) which should essentially allow the recovery tasks:

 Now, the illumos/OI quest is to automate the building of such images based on the current OS, as old FailSafe Boots did :)

-Updated by Jim Klimov over 4 years ago
+Updated by Jim Klimov about 5 years ago

 I've been integrating the Firefly failsafe images (pre-built and occasionally distributed on Alex Eremin's page and sourceforge repo) with my system-management scripts.

 As a result, there is a script with which one can now deploy contents of a Firefly ISO into a dedicated dataset on an rpool, and re-build the Firefly image with kernel and driver bits from a current BE so that it matches the ZFS capabilities, etc. The resulting failsafe boot archive can be stored in the same BE as the OS installation or in a dedicated one.

 Also this script can now be called from my split-root upgrade scripts to maintain a firefly failsafe up-to-date.